Benchmarks of 5 and 10

 Number combinations

-Memorising basic facts is not the same as working with them so often that a student comes to know number combinations.
-Facts that are learnt by rote are more easily forgotten.
-Teachers need to strive towards providing rich and varied experiences for students so that they internalise number combinations with conceptual understanding.
+Memorising basic facts is not the same as working with them - facts that are learnt by rote are more easily forgotten.
+Provide rich and varied experiences for students so they internalise number combinations with conceptual understanding.
 Modifying games as suggested by students and teachers can be a really powerful strategy.
-Teachers should make careful decisions when adjusting games to ensure the task meets the mathematical goal they are hoping to achieve with students.
+Make careful decisions when adjusting games to ensure the task meets the mathematical goal they are hoping to achieve with students.

 Task 3: Making ten